bioinfo-pf-curie/TMB/README.md

 The option allows to export a vcf file with the tag **TMB_FILTERS** in the **INFO** field.
 This tag therefore contains the reason for which a variant would be filtered.

-## Usage and recommandations
+## Usage and recommendations

-Here is a list of recommanded parameters for different user cases.
+Here is a list of recommended parameters for different user cases.

 ### Gene Panel